DocsHelp & Privacy › Recover lost text

 If a refresh doesn't bring it back:

-- Hit "Restore only this file" → text returns
+4. Hit "Restore this version", confirm in the Confirm Restore dialog → text returns

 Slima's auto-version system snapshots on every writing burst, before any AI edit, and at other key moments — most accidental deletes can be recovered from here.